Fourth Circuit: Brittner v. Beach Anesthesia

 Member of the Law Offices of John T. Orcutt, P.C.

-Edward C. Boltz is a member of the Law Offices of John T. Orcutt, P.C., where he has managed the firm’s office in Durham, North Carolina since 1998, representing clients in not only Chapter 13 and Chapter 7 bankruptcies, but also in related consumer rights litigation, including fighting abusive mortgage practices.
+Edward C. Boltz is a managing partner of the Law Offices of John T. Orcutt, P.C., where he has managed the firm’s office in Durham, North Carolina since 1998, representing clients in not only Chapter 13 and Chapter 7 bankruptcies, but also in related consumer rights litigation, including fighting abusive mortgage practices.
 Mr. Boltz received his B.A. from Washington University in St. Louis in 1993 and his J.D. from George Washington University in 1996.
 He is a member of the North Carolina State Bar, where he has been certified as a specialist in consumer bankruptcy law.
 He is admitted to practice before the Districts Courts in both the Eastern and Middle Districts of North Carolina.
 Mr. Boltz is the current President of the National Association of Consumer Bankruptcy Attorneys (NACBA).
 Previously, he has served as the Secretary of NACBA, and has jointly responsible for directing the NACBA State Chair program, Mr. Boltz has also served on the Bankruptcy Council for the North Carolina Bar Association and previously served as the Bankruptcy Chair for the North Carolina Association of Trial Lawyers.

 Related Articles